dan89farhan/run-length-coding/README.md

 a variable-length codeword consists of a prefix, a length symbol and a tail bit.
 Variable length codewords are used to compress runs with the length L >= 4.

+# steps for running the project
+1) Clone the repo.
+2) open terminal.
+3) run python3 runlengthcoding.py
+4) if not running then install dependency
+5) again run python3 runlengthcoding.py